detekt/detekt/docs/pages/documentation/style.md

 * `ignoredNames` (default: `""`)

-   Names that are not to be reported on
+   Parameter or property names that are not to be reported on

 #### Noncompliant Code: